matthewferry/matthewferry/README.md

 Hi, I'm Matthew.
-I'm the Product Design Manager for the Communities and Education teams at GitHub.

-Pickles. for. life.
+I'm a designer living in Albuquerque, New Mexico.

+I've been known to enjoy pickles.